-In the same way as for supplier risks, the Group tracks retail industry reports and significant events to measure the potential risk arising from its subsidiaries.
+In the same way as for supplier risks, the Group analyses input such as retail industry reports and significant events to gauge the potential risk related to its subsidiaries' activities.

-In 2020 and 2021, several retail industry events were analysed to identify emerging risks of seriously abusing human rights or fundamental freedoms, endangering people's health and safety or causing environmental damage.
+In 2020, 2021 and 2022, several retail industry events were analysed to identify emerging risks of seriously abusing human rights or fundamental freedoms, endangering people's health and safety or causing environmental damage.
 These included:

-• the Covid-19 pandemic: Casino Group, through its subsidiaries in France and South America and its suppliers, was directly impacted by this crisis, which posed a potential risk to the health and safety of its employees.
-Throughout the year, the Group's over-riding priority was to safeguard employees and customers, based on prevailing scientific knowledge, WHO recommendations, and government guidelines;

-the death of a customer at the hands of a security guard in a competitor's store in Brazil in 2020 underscored the risk of serious human rights violations and discrimination.
-In addition, several high-profile cases of discrimination and racism based on skin colour were condemned in the retail and hospitality sector in Brazil and many other countries;

-• cases of risk of deforestation caused by raw materials produced in different countries, as identified in several reports, notably in the beef supply chain in Brazil.
+- the Covid-19 pandemic: Casino Group, through its subsidiaries in France and South America and its suppliers, was directly impacted by this crisis, which posed a potential risk to the health and safety of its employees.
+Throughout the year, the Group's over-riding priority was to safeguard employees and customers, based on prevailing scientific knowledge, WHO recommendations, and government quidelines: - the death of a customer at the hands of a security guard in a competitor's store in Brazil in 2020 underscored the risk of serious human rights violations and discrimination.
+In addition, several high-profile cases of discrimination and racism based on skin colour were condemned in the retail and hospitality sector in Brazil and many other countries; - alerts raised in several stakeholder reports regarding the risk of deforestation linked to the production of raw materials in various countries, notably in the beef supply chain in Brazil.